fast-project/dummy-scheduler/README.md

 This repository implements a dummy scheduler which handle MQTT messages.
 The implemented MQTT message follows the formate described in git@chili.zdv.uni-mainz.de:repos/fast/docs/kommunikation.md

-##The implemented MQTT message are :
+##The implemented MQTT messages are :

 TX side: